Sara prefers to spend rainy Sundays lounging around the house with her husband while enjoying a home-cooked brunch.

 - Stir in the peppers and mushrooms, and cook until they are tender, stirring occasionally.
 Push the mixture to one side of the skillet, beat the egg mixture, and then scramble the eggs in the empty side.
 (You may find that you need to add a little more oil to the skillet first).

 - Add spinach and scallions, and stir until spinach is wilted.
-Turn off heat, sprinkle cheese on top of mixture.
+Turn off heat and sprinkle cheese on top of mixture.
 Serve immediately.

 Relax and Enjoy